Violinist

 • Trevor Weston: Notre Dame au milieu de l’eau et du ciel, after a painting by Albert-Marie Lebourg

-• Jim Stephenson: Guillaumin, after a painting by Armand Guillaumin
+• James Stephenson: Guillaumin, after a painting by Armand Guillaumin

 • Evan Price: Blue Swan, after a sculpture by Sean O’Donnell